ibm-cloud-docs/FileStorage/working-with-snapshots.md

 {: #deletesnapshotTerraform}
 {: terraform}

 Use the `terraform destroy` command to conveniently destroy a remote object such as a snapshot.
-The following example destroys the snapshot that is identified by its ID, `ibm_file_share_snapshot.example.id`.
+The following example destroys the snapshot that is identified by its ID `ibm_file_share_snapshot.example.id`.

 ```terraform
 terraform destroy --target ibm_file_share_snapshot.example.id